-Bosh pulled out of the All-Star Game and the 3-point contest in Toronto because of what he and the Heat described as a calf strain, the first hint that something else may have been occurring.
-The clot that cost him the second half of last season, Bosh is convinced, started as a calf problem before working its way to the lung.
+Bosh pulled out of the All-Star Game and the 3-point contest over the weekend because of what he and the Heat described as a calf strain.
+He was shut down at the All-Star break last season because a blood clot had found its way to one of his lungs, and that issue is something that Bosh believes started as a calf problem.

-He went to Toronto expecting to participate in All-Star weekend, then was examined there and the NBA subsequently announced on Friday that Bosh was withdrawing from the game and the 3-point event.
-Bosh remained in Toronto to cheer on his Eastern Conference teammates, then returned to Miami to start seriously weighing options.
+He went to Toronto expecting to participate in All-Star weekend, then was examined there - presumably because of the calf pain - and the NBA subsequently announced on Friday afternoon that Bosh was withdrawing from the game and the 3-point event.
+Bosh remained in Toronto to cheer on his Eastern Conference teammates, then returned to Miami and met with team medical personnel Monday.

 ''The biggest thing is his health,'' Heat teammate Dwyane Wade said Saturday in Toronto, when the speculation was that Bosh was only dealing with a strain. ''All in all, as I said last year, it's bigger than basketball.
 It's about his family and he has to make sure he does everything right.
 I want to make sure that he's doing whatever he needs to do to be healthy and get back on the basketball court whenever he's ready.''

 The fact that Bosh remained in Toronto, and was active over the course of the weekend, suggests he's at least optimistic that the problem - whether it's a clot or not - can be managed.
 He was on the bench for the All-Star Game, was in uniform for the team photo session pregame, accompanied Wade to a dinner that honored Kobe Bryant on Saturday night and moved around without any obvious difficulty.

 Last year, that wasn't the case.